 The applicant – MidPen Housing – submitted the application materials for this project on July 17, 2018.
 Following public hearings at the County Planning Commission and Board of Supervisors in 2020, the Coastal Commission certified the LCP amendment on March 12, 2021.

-The second phase of the project is consideration of a Coastal Development Permit for the proposed development.
+The second phase of the project is the consideration of a Coastal Development Permit for the proposed development.
 This phase will also require a publicly noticed hearing before the Planning Commission and the Board of Supervisors.